Greg Louganis: Early life and education

-He started taking dance, acrobatics and gymnastics classes at 18 months, after witnessing his sister's classes and attempting to join in.
+He started taking dance, acrobatics, and gymnastics classes at 18 months, after witnessing his sister's classes and attempting to join in.
 By the age of three, he was practicing daily and was competing and giving public performances.
 For the next few years, he regularly competed and performed at various places including nursing homes and the local naval base.
 As a child, he was diagnosed with asthma and allergies, so to help with the conditions, he was encouraged to continue the dance and gymnastics classes.
 He also took up trampolining, and at the age of nine began diving lessons after the family got a swimming pool.
 He attended Santa Ana High School in Santa Ana, Valhalla High School in El Cajon, and Mission Viejo High School in Mission Viejo.

 In 1978, he subsequently attended the University of Miami, where he majored in drama and continued diving.
 In 1981, he transferred to the University of California, Irvine, where he graduated with a major in theater and a minor in dance in 1983.

 Diving career

-As a Junior Olympic competitor, Louganis caught the eye of Dr. Sammy Lee, two-time Olympic champion, who began coaching him.
-At sixteen, Louganis took part in the 1976 Summer Olympics in Montreal, where he placed second in the tower event, behind Italian sport legend Klaus Dibiasi.
-Two years later, with Dibiasi retired, Louganis won his first world title in the same event with the help of coach Ron O'Brien.
+As a Junior Olympic competitor, Louganis caught the eye of Sammy Lee, two-time Olympic champion, who began coaching him.
+At 16, Louganis took part in the 1976 Summer Olympics in Montreal, where he placed second in the tower event, behind Italian sport legend Klaus Dibiasi.
+Two years later, with Dibiasi retired, Louganis won his first world title in the same event with the help of coach Ron O'Brien of the Mission Viejo Nadadores.

 Louganis was a favorite for two golds in the 1980 Summer Olympics in Moscow, but an American boycott of the games prevented him from participating.
 He was one of 461 athletes to receive a Congressional Gold Medal years later.
 Louganis won two titles at the world championships in 1982, where he became the first diver in a major international meeting to get a perfect score of 10 from all seven judges.
 At the 1984 Los Angeles Olympics, with record scores and leads over his opponents, Louganis won gold medals in both the springboard and tower diving events.

 He won two more world championship titles in 1986.

 At the 1988 Seoul Olympics, he struck his head on the springboard during the preliminary rounds, leading to a concussion.
 He completed the preliminaries despite his injury.
 He then earned the highest single score of the qualifying round for his next dive and repeated the dive during the finals, earning the gold medal by a margin of 25 points.
 In the 10 m finals, he won the gold medal, performing a 3.4 difficulty dive in his last attempt, earning 86.70 points for a total of 638.61, surpassing silver medalist Xiong Ni by only 1.14 points.
 His comeback earned him the title of ABC's Wide World of Sports "Athlete of the Year" for 1988.